I had a chance to use my Manfrotto backdrop the other day.

 Wanting to give the client some variety, I treated each subject as an individual on their merits.
 Same background, only white balance shifts applied to the background layer.

-Texture requires a background replacement, beyond my skill set, but colour and therefore feel of the image is an easy fix.
+Texture requires a background replacement, beyond my care level, but colour and therefore feel of the image is an easy fix.